yaochaorui/Trinity-RFT/docs/sphinx_doc/source/tutorial/example_mix_algo.md

 \left[
     \frac{1}{T'_b} \sum_{t=1}^{T'_b}
     \log \pi_\theta(o'_{b,t} \mid q'_b, o'_{b,<t})
-\right]}_{\text{Auxiliary Loss on Expert Data}}.
+\right]}_{\text{Auxiliary objective on expert data}}.
 $$
 The first term corresponds to the standard GRPO objective, which aims to maximize the expected reward.
-The last term is an auxiliary loss defined on expert data, encouraging the policy to imitate expert behavior. $\mu$ is a weighting factor that controls the relative importance of the two terms.
+The last term is an auxiliary objective defined on expert data, encouraging the policy to imitate expert behavior. $\mu$ is a weighting factor that controls the relative importance of the two terms.

 ## Step 0: Prepare the Expert Data